viltered/RustyMold/README.md

 Rust re-write of [Cute Mold](https://erytau.itch.io/cute-mold) by erytau.
 A simulation of molds undergoing virtual evolution.

+Compared to [the original](https://github.com/abcdeab/CuteMold) this implementation is slightly different in some ways:
+- Sharing genomes through the clipboard is not implemented yet.
+- The window can be resized + panning and zooming is more accurate.
-Compared to [the original](https://github.com/abcdeab/CuteMold), this has no cap on the number of molds and genomes, but keyboard controls and copying genomes to the clipboard are not implemented yet.
+- The cap on number of molds and genomes is removed.
+- The range of colors is wider, and spores have a different color than their parent mold.
+- Single threaded (for now).

 ### Rules
 - Molds grow based on their genetic code.
 Every cell may grow in the forward, left or right direction.